fthiagomedeiros/cloud-nanodegree-final-project/README.md

 # cloud-nanodegree-final-project
-Cloud Nanodegree Final Project - Serverless
+Approach: __Serverless__

 An ecommerce must have a product registration service API.
-This project created an API to register new product, delete a product, update a product and read products list for a logged user
+This project allows an API logged user to manage their product list.

+the endpoints provided are located in
+Products-Service AWS.postman_collection